jaemin-han/project1-jumper/README.md

 - Design: various characters/obstacles
 - Data transfer: Landing page to the game page
-- Score (+1): Track score every time a player crosses the street
+- Score (+1): Track score every time a player crosses the street I replicated the landing page which can be found here: http://onbok.co/

 **Unsolved Problems**